mengrui-song/tablecheck-ruby-take-home/README.md

    ```

 3. **Set up environment variables**

+   Copy the example environment file and configure the required settings:

    ```bash
    cp .env.example .env
    ```

-   Fill in required secrets in the `.env` file.
+   Edit the `.env` file with the appropriate values.
+For API keys and configuration details, please refer to the [project documentation](https://docs.google.com/document/d/1cZEvCrywW8YNzLYtFU24rheLlntJy61668qkOCasIQY/edit?usp=sharing).

 ## 4. Running the Application